-Safari – East Africa Travel Company a briefing the evening before your trek, and you must separate one bag for the trek from your other luggage.
+Safari – East Africa Travel Company You will have a briefing the evening before your trek.
+You must separate one bag for the trek from your other luggage.
 Rental equipment is available.
 Extra luggage can be stored in a locked storage room at your Moshi hotel at no charge.

 Depending on the route you take, the drive to the trailhead can take up to one hour and can be very bumpy.

 Once you reach the park gate, climbers are requested to make their final preparations for the climb and sign the national park registration book.
 Porters will be seen arranging their packs containing the food, water, and other equipment.
 Make sure that you have all your day pack items with you as the porters travel very quickly.
 Your guide will be pleased to assist with any additional information.

 The average hiking day begins between 8-10 am and is about 5 to 6 hours, walking very, very slowly.
 The distances you will hike each day are very moderate so as to acclimate a little at a time.
 Your guides will repeat over and over, “pole pole” (poly, poly), which means “go slowly” in Swahili.

 The terrain lower down is absolutely gorgeous and fascinating.
 Higher up, the views are vast.
 There is little to do at the camps themselves, so take advantage of the slow pace to absorb the scenery and take every photo opportunity.